-This draft validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
+This validation report follows on from a quality assurance review of the International Secretariat's initial assessment and a review of feedback on the draft report received from the MSG.
 The Validator agrees that Germany has satisfied the requirements of the EITI Standard for all but four of the requirements: meaningful progress has been made for requirements 2.2, 2.3, 4.1 and 4.5.